1.1 Vision and Purpose

 1.6 Filing Complaints/Contacting GSA about Ethics Matters

-If you wish to file a complaint, please refer to GSA’s Policy & Procedures for Handling Potential Ethical Violations for
+If you wish to file a complaint, please refer to GSA’s Complaint-Handling Policy - Code of Ethics for

 information on the

 necessary procedures.
 Questions about ethics matters also may be directed to GSA via email at firstname.lastname@example.org.